ftryt/PingPongOnline/README.md

 - Download the JavaFX SDK from [https://openjfx.io/](https://openjfx.io/)
 - Unzip and place in the root project folder or in a convenient location

+If you have different version or location of javafx-sdk change --module-path according to yours

 ### 2. Compile project